-- i) Weapons or other dangerous objects - j) Climbing trees, on roofs, fences, etc. - k) Playing in or near the restroomsl) Littering - m) Skates, shoe skates (without the wheels removed), skateboards - n) Make-up, including lip gloss.
+- i) Weapons or other dangerous objects - j) Climbing trees, on roofs, fences, etc. - k) Playing in or near the restrooms - I) Littering - m) Skates, shoe skates (without the wheels removed), skateboards - n) Make-up, including lip gloss.
 (Chap stick for chapped lips is allowed) - 12.
-Electronic toys and music devices (Game-boys, CD players, iPods, etc.) may not be used on campus.
+Electronic toys and music devices (video games, smart watches, etc.) may not be used on campus.
 They must be turned off and placed out of view during the school day.
 The only exceptions are for students who are using them during child care under Campus Connection guidelines or with the specific permission of teachers for a specific time period.
 Students who bring such devices are doing so at their own risk.
 Inappropriate use of electronic devices will result in the student not being allowed to bring the device to school. - 13.
 Students are expected to follow school rules on school buses and field trips.
 Students transported to and/or from school on a school bus will be under the authority of, and responsible directly to, the driver of the bus.
 Continued disorderly conduct or persistent refusal to submit to the authority of the driver will be sufficient reason for a student to be denied transportation. - 14.
 Cell phones are allowed on campus at your own risk.
-They must be turned off and be out of sight when on campus.
+They must be turned off and kept at the bottom of their backpack while on campus.
 Students may not use a cell phone camera at school.
+Students must not use a cell phone or smart watch during school hours.
 Inappropriate use of cell phones at school will result in the student not being allowed to have a cell phone at school. - 15.
 Students should dress appropriately for school.
 See Dress Guidelines below.

-OUSD Student Dress Guidelines Effective for 2022-2023 School Year
+OUSD Student Dress Guidelines Effective for 2023-2024 School Year